eddmann/eddmann.github.io/_posts/2021/2021-02-13-advent-of-code-2015-day-20-infinite-elves-and-infinite-houses.md

 There are infinitely many Elves, numbered starting with 1.
 Each Elf delivers presents equal to ten times his or her number at each house.

-For part one we are asked to determine what is the lowest house number which will receive at least _29000000 presents_.
+For part one, we are asked to determine what is the lowest house number that will receive at least _29,000,000 presents_.
-To tackle this problem we could opt for a brute-force approach storing each house in-memory and iterating through each Elves deliveries.
+To tackle this problem, we could opt for a brute-force approach, storing each house in memory and iterating through each Elf's deliveries.
-However, upon closer inspection you will see that each house is visited by the Elves which share their factors.
+However, upon closer inspection, we see that each house is visited by the Elves that share its factors.
 As such, we can devise a [Factors function](https://rosettacode.org/wiki/Factors_of_an_integer) which optimally determines which Elves visited a given house number.

 ```typescript